brucou/movie-search-app/article/article.md

    - display loading screen
    - query for movies in some default way
 2. GIVEN user navigated to [url] AND query field has not changed
- - WHEN default query is successful, THEN display (result screen)
+ - WHEN default query is successful, THEN display result screen
 3. GIVEN url not [url] AND user navigates to [url] AND query field has not changed
- - WHEN default query is not successful, THEN display (error screen)
+ - WHEN default query is not successful, THEN display error screen
 4. GIVEN user navigated to [url] AND query field has not changed
  - WHEN query field changes AND query field is not empty, THEN
    - query for movies containing the content of <query> field
    - display loading screen
 5. GIVEN user navigated to [url], AND query field changed AND query field is not empty
- - WHEN query is successful, THEN display (result screen)
+ - WHEN query is successful, THEN display result screen
 6. GIVEN user navigated to [url], AND query field changed AND query field is not empty
- - WHEN query is not successful, THEN display (error screen).
+ - WHEN query is not successful, THEN display error screen.
 7. GIVEN user navigated to [url] AND query field changed
  - WHEN query field changes AND query field is empty, THEN
    - display loading screen